dnguyen179/scRNA_Inferelator_Aug2017/README.md

 (rand_GS_50.m)
 - For each TF, find the number of edges (non-zero values)
 - Split 50% of the edges to G.S matrix and the other 50% to prior matrix
+- Alter the names of the input file and of the two output files as desired
-- Output: 2 files – GS and prior
+- Output: 2 files – G.S and prior

 IV.
 Post-Inferelator
 - Expand prediction groups into transcription factors that belong to each group with respective edges in the network